nishiyama-jpg/Privilege-Escalation/README.md

-# Privilege-Escalation
+# Privilege Escalation
-Performing privilege escalation attack using Metasploit.
+Demonstrating a Privilege Escalation Attack Using Metasploit.

-I'll be demonstrating a technique (out of many) to perform privilege escalation on a windows machine using a linux machine.
+This tutorial showcases one of the many techniques to perform privilege escalation on a Windows victim machine using a Linux machine as the attacker system.

+**Disclaimer:
-Disclaimer: Please note that the attack mechanism demonstrated here is for educational purposes only and should not be used to compromise or harm any system or network without explicit permission.
-The author (moi) takes no responsibility for any unauthorized use or damage caused by this attack mechanism.
+This demonstration is intended for educational purposes only.
+Unauthorized use of these techniques to compromise or harm any system or network is strictly prohibited and may be illegal.
+Always obtain explicit permission before performing any security-related activities.
+The author assumes no responsibility for any misuse or resulting damage.**